 2013 Triumph’s market share in the +500cc reaches 6.2% and they expand into India

 2014 The British firm was the top seller of motorcycle +500cc in England.
 With an 18.7% share of the market and an 8% rise compared to 13.

 2015 Triumph announced their financial results ending on 30 June 2015.
 It’s a much better figure than the year before.
 Despite slight fall in overall turnover

 Value My Bike!

 Where can I value my Triumph?
 Why not try We Buy Any Bike, we are the largest bike buyer in the UK meaning we can offer the best price and quickest pickup.

 Where can I sell my bike?
 We make it easy to sell a motorcycle online.

-Get a motorcycle valuation today with We Buy Any Bike and have your bike collected whenever fits with you.
+Get a motorcycle valuation today with leading bike trader of the UK, We Buy Any Bike.
+We’ll have your bike collected whenever fits with you.